zhuqingling/RIPC/README.md

 # RIPC
 The source code for the paper titled 'Remove-Insert Portfolio Construction'.

-The code will update after the paper accepted.
+The code will published after the paper accepted.